 Currently, about 80% of our genetic counseling takes place through distance health.
 A lot of information can be exchanged between the patient and the gene counselor through questions.
-The exam is not necessarily important, and if testing is ordered, the results can be monitored with the patient.
+The exam is not necessarily important, and if testing is ordered, the results can be monitored by the patient.
 Certain specialties, such as genetic counseling and palliative care, are very suitable for Telehealth.

 Benefits of Telemedicine in Cancer Care

 With the help of telemedicine, oncology healthcare has improved its roots in the field.
-Patients have been getting numerous benefits of telemedicine with Tele-oncology at the comfort of their homes.
+Patients have been getting numerous benefits of telemedicine with Tele-oncology in the comfort of their homes.
 Here are some of those patients that come with Telehealth for oncology: